theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 Hobbes: best: modest control - but destiny

-Rousseau: minor tinkering ~ but sme free will
+Rousseau: minor tinkering ~ but some free will

 Rousseau & Hobbes: The path of least resistance leads the the hierarchical bureaucratic charismatic state
 Gaeber: nope, that'a a myth

-Pinker: more of the same ~ cities bring safety
+Pinker: more of the same as R & H ~ cities bring safety

 ## Definitions